cullenjett/quickbase-cli/README.md

 * Instead of exposing your password for the `quickbase-cli.config.js` file you can rely on an environment variable called `QUICKBASE_CLI_PASSWORD`.
 If you have that variable defined and leave the `password` empty when prompted the `qb deploy` command will use it instead.
 Always practice safe passwords.

-* Moves are being made to add cool shit like global defaults, awesome starter templates, and pulling down existing code files from QuickBase.
+* Moves are being made to add cool shit like a build process, global defaults, awesome starter templates, and pulling down existing code files from QuickBase.
 They're not out yet, so for now you're on your own.